PHSKC-APDE/pulse_survey/README.md

         │   |   ├── phase3_4_unzipped

 ## Data outputs
-Depending on the survey Phase, the code will produce Excel files for up to six topical directories.
+Depending on the survey Phase, the code will produce Excel files for up to six topical directories (see diagram below).
 In each directory there will be a file named `pulse_results.xlsx` that contains estimates for each individual week as well as estimates for each phase as whole.
 Excel files are also generated for each individual Phase with a date stamp as part of the file name so that you always have a historical record of your previous runs.

 Note that the output labeled `pulse_phase2_results_YYYY_MM_DD.xlxs` contains estimates for phases 2 & 3 combined because the surveys are 100% identical in structure.